 Slightly adapted from Go Bold With Butter

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 2 tbsp butter
+- 2 tablespoon butter

-- 1/2 onion, minced
+- ½ onion minced

-- 1 carrot, peeled and minced
+- 1 carrot peeled and minced

-- 2 tbsp garlic, minced
+- 2 tablespoon garlic minced

-- 1lb. ground pork
+- 1 lb. ground pork

-- 1lb. lean ground beef
+- 1 pound lean ground beef

-- (2) 28oz. cans of crushed tomatoes
+- 2-28 ounce cans of crushed tomatoes

-- (1) 12oz. can of tomato paste
+- 12 ounces tomato paste

-- 1 tbsp dried parsley
+- 1 tablespoon dried parsley

 - 1 teaspoon sugar

-- 1/8 tsp red pepper flakes
+- ⅛ teaspoon red pepper flakes

-- 1/2 cup whole milk
+- ½ cup whole milk

-- salt & pepper
+- salt & pepper to taste

 - Then add the garlic, ground beef, ground pork, and pepperoni to the pot.
 Cook on medium heat, breaking up the meat for 10 minutes or until the ground beef and pork are no longer pink.

-- Once the meat is cooked add in the crushed tomatoes, can of tomato paste, dried parsley, sugar, red pepper flakes, whole milk, and salt and pepper to taste (I like to add 1/2 teaspoon of salt and pepper at a time).
+- Once the meat is cooked add in the crushed tomatoes, can of tomato paste, dried parsley, sugar, red pepper flakes, whole milk, and salt and pepper to taste (I like to add ½ teaspoon of salt and pepper at a time).
 Mix well, place heat to medium-low, and let the sauce simmer for 45 minutes, stirring occasionally.

 - Once the sauce has thickened pour it over pasta and garnish with fresh parsley, basil, and Parmesan cheese.